What is a Completion Notice?

 Completion Notices are issued on domestic properties, either new builds or those nearing structural completion.

 Completion Notices are served when a property is considered as structurally complete; or that remaining works can reasonably be expected to be completed within three months.
 Progress updates will be asked for from developers and owners and we may visit the site.

-If you disagree with a Completion Notice contact us immediately on 01775 761161, select Council Tax and hold to speak with an advisor.
-If we cannot resolve this, you can appeal to the Valuation Tribunal Service within 28 days of the Completion Notice being served.
+If you disagree with a Completion Notice call us straight away on 01775 761161, option 4 and hold to speak to an advisor.
+If you still disagree with our decision, you can appeal in writing to the Valuation Tribunal Service (VTS).
+Your appeal to the VTS must be submitted within 28 days of the date we serve the notice.

-Q. I am unable to finish the building work by the completion date.
+- I am unable to finish the building work by the completion date, what should I do?

 When setting a completion date, we cannot consider financial or personal factors.
 The property does not need to be structurally complete to be banded.